How to Spot & Fix Nutrient Burn

 How to Fix Nutrient Burn in Plants

-Fixing nutrient burn in plants is relatively simple, provided you’ve spotted the problem in the early detection and work quickly to resolve the issue.
+Fixing nutrient burn in plants is relatively simple, provided you’ve spotted the problem early and work quickly to resolve the issue.
 You’ll need to act differently depending on whether your indoor or greenhouse plant suffers from nutrient burn in hydroponic or soil growing.
 Meanwhile, observing new, healthy growth is a key indicator that your plant is recovering from nutrient burn.

 How to Fix Nutrient Burn in Hydroponic Plants